bitPogo/kfixture/docs/src/usage/customization.md

 ## Ranges
 ### Atomics
 Let's say you need an integer in the range of 12 to 42.
-You can set an additional range arguments:
+You can set an additional range argument:

 ```kotlin
 class MySpec {